 The TNC interprets the programmed feed rate in a rotary axis in mm/min.
 With this miscellaneous function, the TNC calculates the feed rate for each block at the start of the individual block.
 The feed rate is not changed during execution of the block even if the tool moves toward the center of the rotary axis.

-M116 is effective in the working plane and is automatically canceled at the end of program.
+M116 is effective in the working plane With M117 you can reset M116.
+M116 is also canceled at the end of the program.